 All children enjoy weekly music lessons from Portsmouth Music Services and take part in different events to practise and enhance their skills.
-This term, many children will take part in The Big Autumn Ceilidh, an event designed to promote singing and dancing whilst teaching the children about the traditions of other cultures.

 In Years 5 & 6, children take part in relationships and sex education lessons which are normally led by teaching staff.
 Parents are invited into school before these sessions start so that they can see what the children are taught and parents are also given an opportunity to decide whether they would like their children to participate in these sessions.

 Every child’s progress and attainment in English and maths is constantly assessed through both informal methods (staff observations, discussions and marking) within each lesson, and more formal methods (assessments) at regular points throughout the year.
 Alongside these assessments for the core subjects, we have recently introduced key questions to all of our curriculum units and use the children’s responses to these (written or verbal) to assess their learning in all foundation subjects.

 Running alongside our curriculum, we have an extensive programme of extra-curricular clubs at lunchtime and after school, including a STEM club, where this term the children will get the opportunity to visit and take part in activities at the science laboratories of our local secondary school, Castle View.